salaboy/platforms-on-k8s/chapter-6/README.md

 kubectl port-forward svc/admin 8081:80
 ```

 Now you can create and check your environments using a simple interface.
-If you wait for the environment to be ready you will get the `vcluster` command to use to connect to the environment.
+If you wait for the environment to be ready, you will get the `vcluster` command to use to connect to the environment.

 ![imgs/admin-ui.png](imgs/admin-ui.png)

 By using this simple interface, development teams will not need to access the Kubernetes APIs from the cluster which has all the platform tools (Crossplane and Argo CD for example) directly.

-Besides the User interface, the Platform Admin application offers you a simplified set of REST endpoints where you have full flexibility to define how the resources looks like instead of following the Kubernetes Resource Model.
+Besides the User interface, the Platform Admin application offers you a simplified set of REST endpoints where you have full flexibility to define how the resources look like instead of following the Kubernetes Resource Model.
 For example, instead of having a Kubernetes Resource with all the metadata needed by the Kubernetes API, we can use the following JSON payload to create a new Environment:

 ```json
 {